magnawealth/mt-backend-assignment/README.md

 3. Database Configuration.

 ```
-Copy and run mysql.txt in MySQL server to create table and seed data
+Copy and run mysql.txt in MySQL server to create table and seed data in phpMyAdmin
 ```

 4. Run php server.